How to Scare an Insurance Adjuster (into Making a Fair Settlement Offer)

 - Delay settlement offers: The timeframe in which an adjuster makes a settlement offer will vary with the circumstances and severity of the accident.
 Once your treatment is concluded, you will send the adjuster a demand letter outlining the details of your circumstances and supporting your claim for compensation.
 The adjuster will determine whether to make an offer and how much that offer will be.
 They might engage in delaying tactics to try to get you to accept a lowball settlement out of desperation when they finally make an offer.
 They might try to talk you out of using an attorney, claiming the attorney won’t make any difference in the size of the settlement you could receive.

-You can do several things to ensure that your interests are protected and preserved during negotiations for an insurance settlement.
+You can do several things to protect and preserve your interests during negotiations for an insurance settlement.

 Gather All of Your Documents

 Another way to keep an insurance adjuster in line is to document conversations you have with them.
-Being able to refer back to a statement they made with a date and time will show them you mean business, and their tactics won’t work on you.
+Being able to refer back to a statement they made with a date and time will show them you mean business and that their tactics won’t work on you.

 Hire a Personal Injury Attorney

 An experienced personal injury attorney will understand how to deal with an insurance adjuster and can handle all communications regarding the incident on your behalf.
-When the adjuster realizes you’ve hired a high-quality, successful attorney to handle your case, they could be scared of going to court and losing the case, which could make them more likely to offer a reasonable settlement.
+When the adjuster sees that you have hired a successful, high-quality attorney for your case, they might fear going to court and losing.
+This fear could make them more inclined to propose a fair settlement.
 An attorney will work to get you the compensation you deserve.
-They understand how to review your claim and make detailed demands that are likely to get a response from the insurance company.
+They understand how to review your claim and make detailed demands that will likely get a response from the insurance company.

 Contact Us Today

 If you were injured in an accident that wasn’t your fault and had issues settling with the at-fault party’s insurance company, contact the experienced Augusta personal injury attorneys of Chris Hudson Law Group.
 We will review the facts of your case and discuss your legal options with you.
-Contact us today by calling us at (706) 690-4613 or through our online form.
+Call us at (706) 863-6600 or contact us using our online form.